Oil drops on dollar strength and OPEC+ supply expectations

 U.S. crude production fell in December, the latest month for which data is available, according to a monthly report from the Energy Information Administration [EIA/PSM]

-Despite talk of tightening fundamentals, the demand side of the market is nowhere near warranting current oil price leves, they added.
+Despite talk of tightening fundamentals, the demand side of the market is nowhere near warranting current oil price levels, some analysts said.

 U.S. crude prices also face pressure from slower refinery demand after several Gulf Coast facilities were shuttered during the winter storm last week.